 But during drought, and especially prolonged severe or Extreme Drought, the amount of water naturally discharging from the springs complex (the natural spring outlets taken together) is much smaller, similar in magnitude to the amount of water withdrawn from wells.
 During these drought conditions, the District's groundwater drought management program is key to preserving groundwater levels in the Aquifer and springflow.
-The joint and regional water planning conducted by the State, with which the District's groundwater management plan is integrated, uses a recurrence of the drought of record in the 1950s (DOR) as the planning objective, and the DOR is also the framework for the District's drought management program.
+The joint and regional water planning conducted by the State, with which the District's MP is integrated, uses a recurrence of the drought of record in the 1950s (DOR) as the planning objective, and the DOR is also the framework for the District's drought management program.
 The District's integrated regulatory program is designed to protect the water supply of Aquifer users who are most vulnerable to supply interruption during periods of Extreme Drought and to conserve the flows at Barton Springs for both ecological and recreational purposes.

-It is during certain of these drought periods that the groundwater levels and springflows unavoidably decline sufficiently to create incidental take of the Covered Species, which creates the programmatic need for the HCP and the ITP.
+During drought periods with low recharge rates, groundwater pumping contributes to diminished rates of springflow at Barton Springs.
+It is during these drought periods that groundwater levels and springflows decline sufficiently to create conditions in which District-managed activities may create incidental take and the programmatic need for the HCP and the ITP.
 The circumstances that give rise to such incidental take are discussed in detail in HCP Section 5.2.2, Spatial and Temporal Extent of Take, and HCP Section 5.2.3, Consideration of Take and Jeopardy.